Amazon Marketplace

 LFO (Lost Featured Offer) measures how often a seller loses the Featured Offer (buy box).
 The Featured Offer is the primary selling position on a listing.
 High LFO volume indicates strong competition and requires optimization in pricing, shipping, or customer ratings.

-Open term pageLPR
+Open glossary pageLPR

 License Plate Receive